What is Flash and fire point?

 - The test flame is applied at every 20 F rise in temperature, thereafter it is applied at every 50 F rise in temperature.

 - When a distinct flash occurs in the interior of the cup at the time of the flame application, the temperature reading on the thermometer is the flash point.

 Viscosity index (V.I.) :

 Viscosity is the property of a fluid that determines its resistance to flow.
-Viscosity index is an indicator of flowability of a lubricating oil.
-The lower the viscosity, greater the flowability.
+Viscosity index is an indicator of the flowability of lubricating oil.
+The lower the viscosity, the greater the flowability.

-Significance : Viscosity helps in the selection of good lubricating oil.
+Significance: Viscosity helps in the selection of good lubricating oil.
 For instance, light oils have low densities and easy flowabilities.
-These oils when used on parts moving at high speed, promotes the formation of a good oil film.
-Moreover, light oils do not impose much drag on high‐ speed parts.
+These oils, when used on parts moving at high speed, promote the formation of a good oil film.
+Light oils do not impose much drag on high‐ speed parts.

-Determination : For determining viscosity‐index, two types of standard oils are used as reference.
-One of these is pennsylvanian oil.
-The pennsylvanian oil consists mainly of paraffin and shows a small decrease in the viscosity with increase in temperature.
+Determination: For determining viscosity‐index, two types of standard oils are used as reference.
+One of these is Pennsylvanian oil.
+The Pennsylvanian oil consists mainly of paraffin and shows a small decrease in the viscosity with increase in temperature.
 These oils are arbitrary given a value of 100 for viscosity index.
-The other reference taken is naphthanic base, Gulf oils.
+The other reference taken is naphthenic base, Gulf oils.

 V.I. = 100 ; Pennsylvanian oil

 V.I. = Zero ; Naphthanic base gulf oil